vtsatskin/SmartData/contents/index.md

 * As a cost-conscious user, I want to update my apps using a wired connection to a computer so that I can save data usage while not requiring consistent wifi access. **Too solution specific?**

+##### Text, MMS, Voice usage

+* As a cost conscious phone user, I want to know the amount of SMS/MMS messages I’ve sent/received in a billing period, so that I can avoid extra charges.

+* As a cost-conscious phone user, I want to know the amount of local and long distance minutes I’ve used in a defined billing period, so that I can avoid extra charges.

 ## Existing Solutions